codacy/docs/docs/organizations/integrations/jira-integration.md

 1. On Atlassian's website, authorize Codacy.
 Once successful, you're redirected back to Codacy.

-After installing, Codacy imports all open Jira issues created up to 90 days before the integration.
+After installing, Codacy imports all open Jira issues labeled **security** and created up to 90 days before the integration.

 For more information on how this integration works, see [how Codacy manages security items](../managing-security-and-risk.md#opening-and-closing-items) and [how Codacy assigns security item severities](../managing-security-and-risk.md#item-severities-and-deadlines).